A strict diet may not be necessary for you. Good food choices begin with a proper mindset.

 However, there are still beneficial ways to enjoy a sweet snack.

-You can replace refined sugar with modest amounts of stevia – a sweetener extracted from the leaves of a plant without any carbohydrates or artificial chemicals.
+You can replace refined sugar with modest amounts of stevia – a sweetener extracted from the leaves of a plant without any carbohydrates or artificial chemicals – or monk fruit extract.

 If I could go back in time and change only one nutritional habit, it would be to have never consumed so much sugar.

-It will help you to remember that all carbs eventually become sugar in the body – though at least vegetables are a complex carbohydrate that can sustain energy.
+It will help you to remember that all carbs eventually become sugar in the body – though, at least vegetables are complex carbohydrates that can sustain energy.

-Even fruit, which is good for you in small intermittent doses, can be damaging if it’s ingested relentlessly enough.
+Even fruit – good for you in small intermittent doses – can be damaging if it’s ingested relentlessly.

-Last year, I had been working out regularly – doing olympic lifting, sprints, and cross-functional fitness exercises – and my body was starting to look and feel better than it ever had before; but then, suddenly, I started to have bone issues.
+I had been exercising regularly – doing Olympic lifting, sprints, and cross-functional fitness exercises – and my body was starting to look and feel better.
+Then, I suddenly started to have bone issues.

 I began developing little spurs and other injuries from my high-impact activities.

-Deeply concerned, I visited a naturopath in an effort to pinpoint what might be missing in my diet.
+I visited a naturopath to pinpoint what might be missing in my diet.
 My blood and urine lab tests revealed that the calcium supplement I had been taking was not getting the job done.

 Doctors and nutritionists are now beginning to discuss the difference in the quality of calcium supplements.

-Some calcium supplements are rock-based, and there is a vast difference in the quality of those supplements, I discovered.
+Some calcium supplements are rock-based, and I discovered a vast difference in the quality of those supplements.

 I also learned that calcium supplementation is one of those nutritional areas where it’s wisest to obtain the best you can afford.

-After that previous experience with injuries and lack of calcium absorption, I became intrigued by how the skeletal system functions optimally and am now much more conscious about improving my bone health.
+After that previous experience with injuries and lack of calcium absorption, I became intrigued by how the skeletal system functions optimally.
+I am now much more conscious about improving my bone health.

-Improving the health of our bones can subsequently improve the health of our entire bodies.
-Depending on how active you are and your average daily diet, you might be getting all the calcium you need from the food that you eat.
+Depending on how active you are and your average daily diet, you might be getting all the calcium you need from the food you eat.
 On the other hand, you might not.

-Ask your medical doctor, and remember that there is a vast difference in the quality of calcium supplements.
-Consider focusing on those calcium supplements derived from whole foods.
+Ask your medical doctor, and consider focusing on those calcium supplements derived from whole foods.

 5. Track Your Calories At Least Twice a Year

-When you’re meticulous about checking how many daily calories you want – versus, how many calories you actually eat – you are often surprised to discover that you were a bit off in your assessment.
+When you’re meticulous about checking how many daily calories you want – versus how many calories you eat – you are often surprised to discover that you were a bit off in your assessment.

 Using a calorie calculator, you can easily figure out how many calories you want to consume each day – based on your age, gender, average activity level, and personal goals.

-When using these online calculators, remember – when it comes to guessing your typical activity level – strive for brutal honesty.
+When using these online calculators, remember to strive for brutal honesty when guessing your typical activity level.